 Well yesterday, everything changed.

 I learnt that I need to start saying no, without feeling guilty.
-We need to start putting ourselves first, which is something I say all the time, and today I plainly saw that over the last few weeks, I hadn’t been listening to my own advice.
+We need to start putting ourselves first, which is something I say all the time.
+Today, I plainly saw that over the last few weeks, I hadn’t been listening to my own advice.

 The countless requests and large workloads asked of me were too much, I knew they were, yet I wasn’t brave enough to admit it and to turn jobs down.
 I wanted to please everyone, regardless of how it was making me feel.
 It couldn’t go on a day longer.